Greater MN Clinical Research Initiative

 What type of studies are a good fit for the initiative?

 The initiative can support a wide variety of research trials, from observational studies to interventional clinical trials, including drug/device and behavioral interventions.
 Studies are chosen based on the research interests of clinical and community partners around Greater MN.
-Some examples of research topics include aging research, addiction studies, oncology, diabetes, obesity, Lyme’s disease, although proposals for other research topics are welcome.
+Some examples of research topics include aging research, mental health, addiction, oncology, diabetes, obesity, Lyme’s disease, although proposals for other research topics are welcome.

 I am a researcher in Greater MN who is not affiliated with UMN.
 Can I bring my research idea to the initiative?